-Section 21100(b)(2)(B) of the Public Resources Code and Section 15126.2(c) of the CEQA Guidelines require that an EIR analyze the extent to which the proposed project's primary and secondary effects would affect the environment and commit nonrenewable resources to uses that future generations would not be able to reverse.
+Section 21100(b)(2)(B) of the CEQA Statutes and Section 15126.2(c) of the CEQA Guidelines require that an EIR analyze the extent to which the proposed project's primary and secondary effects would affect the environment and commit nonrenewable resources to uses that future generations would not be able to reverse.
 "Significant irreversible environmental changes" include the use of nonrenewable natural resources during the initial and continued phases of the project, should this use result in the unavailability of these resources in the future.
 Primary impacts and, particularly, secondary impacts generally commit future generations to similar uses.
 Also, irreversible damage can result from environmental accidents associated with projects.
-Irretrievable commitments of these resources are required to be evaluated in an EIR to ensure that such consumption is justified.
+Irretrievable commitments of these resources are required to be evaluated in an EIR to ensure that such consumption is justified (CEQA Guidelines Section 15126.2[c]).

-The proposed project would result in the irreversible and irretrievable commitment of energy and material natural resources during project construction and maintenance, including the following:
+The proposed project would result in the irreversible and irretrievable commitment of energy and material resources during project construction and maintenance, including the following:

-- ► construction materials, including such resources as soil and rocks; and - energy expended in the form of electricity, gasoline, diesel fuel, and oil for equipment and transportation vehicles that would be needed for project investigative, construction, maintenance, and decommissioning-related activities.
+- construction materials, including such resources as soil and rocks; - energy expended in the form of electricity, gasoline, diesel fuel, and oil for equipment and transportation vehicles that would be needed for project construction and maintenance.